nfpltech3/Bank-Statement-Reco-Tool/USER_GUIDE.md

-# Nagarkot Bank Statement Reconciliation Tool User Guide
+# Bank Statement Reconciliation Tool User Guide

 ## Introduction
-The Nagarkot Bank Statement Reconciliation Tool is a premium-branded, high-safety desktop application designed to streamline the parsing of bank statements, mapping withdrawals to their corresponding ledger accounts, and exporting clean CSV files compliant with the Logisys G/L ledger schema.
+The Bank Statement Reconciliation Tool is a premium-branded, high-safety desktop application designed to streamline the parsing of bank statements, mapping withdrawals to their corresponding ledger accounts, and exporting clean CSV files compliant with the Logisys G/L ledger schema.

 ---